AI breaks the mould for cybersecurity in South Africa

-As the sun sets on 2016, we can reflect on a year that, for anyone involved in IT, has been hugely eventful.
-Security hacks, incredible new tech, the rise of virtual reality (VR) and the increasing adoption of Internet of Things (IoT) technologies are changing the way we think about IT.
+Now that the sun has set on 2016, we can reflect on a year that, for anyone involved in IT, has been hugely eventful.
+Security hacks, incredible new technology, the rise of virtual reality (VR) and the increasing adoption of Internet of Things (IoT) technologies are changing the way we think about IT.

 The rapid progress that took place in the tech industry over the past few years is unlikely to slow down in 2017 – if anything it’s likely to pick up pace.